All pages

 PACKET_BINDATA

-In contrast to the text protocol, the binary protocol transfers the data according to the format of the field types returned in PACKET_METADATA.
+In contrast to the text protocol, the binary protocol transfers data according to the format of the field types returned in PACKET_METADATA.

 Field type